jithender2/jpx/README.md

-# My Android Proxy App
+## JPX (ANDROID PROXY APP)
 ## Description
 My Android Proxy App is a tool that acts as a local proxy server, allowing users to intercept, modify, and forward HTTP/2 requests and responses.
-The app is designed to help developers test and debug their network traffic.
-It features a user-friendly interface for viewing and modifying requests and responses, with support for advanced features like SSL interception, request/response manipulation, and much more.
+It helps to analyse web applications requests and responses and to find potential Vulnerabilities in web sites .
+It features a user-friendly interface for viewing and modifying requests and responses, with support for features like http/https/http2 traffic interception, request/response manipulation, and much more.

 ## Features
-- Intercept and modify HTTP/2 requests and responses
+- Intercept and modify http requests and responses
-- Support for SSL interception
+- Support for http/https/http2 interception
-- Customizable proxy settings
 - View raw and modified network traffic in real-time
 - Send and resend custom requests (Repeater functionality)
 - UI components to display requests in a structured format
-- Support for saving and exporting intercepted data

 ## Installation

-### Prerequisites
-- **Android Studio**: Make sure you have Android Studio installed and set up on your machine.
-- **Java**: This app requires **Java 8 or higher**.
-- **Android Device/Emulator**: A physical Android device or an emulator with internet access.
+- Download the app from the release and install
+- Download kiwi browser and use foxyproxy extension to setup proxy
+- Open the proxy app and allow storage permission
+- It will generate a  CA certificate and saves it to the path /DOCUMENTS/JPX
+- Open settings and search for certificate click on install ca certificate and select the generated ca certificate
+- Keep the proxy in background or use as popup window when browser
+- The requests responses will appear on the proxy app

 ### Clone the Repository
 ```bash